ambagasdowa/pycmxml/README.md

 # Todo

 - Build functions for print messages and hide them
-- Poperly handle empty zip file when are in a loop
 - Set an option for trigger the last procedure